dchansen06/sysapid/README.md

 Note: As of now I do not know of any reliable method to get temperature data on Windows.

+Access it by navigating to [http://HOSTNAME:PORT](http://localhost:8080), add `?fast=LABEL` (such as "cpu" to only retrieve one of the elements to be slightly quicker

 ## Security
 This program connects to the network.
 Do not use on the open internet or on a network where anyone but you can access it.
 Use this program at your own risk and discretion.